gaetanlop/Malaria_Detection/README.md

 **Final Product Hosted On Heroku:** https://malaria-detectorv1.herokuapp.com/

 I created a tool that classifies images of blood cells to detect Malaria.
 The best way to depict Malaria is by performing a microscopic examination of blood cells.
-The problem is in the interpretation of these microscopic images.They are not always experts available to interpret them.
+The problem is in the interpretation of these microscopic images.There are not always experts available to interpret them.
 Therefore, such a tool could be use to predict fast and automatically whether or not someone has Malaria.

 *   Project done using Pytorch Library.
 *   I created a tool that classifies images of blood cells to detect Malaria.